Skip to main content

 Good For

-• You want free nights or weekends plans--Direct Energy has several
+• You want free nights or free weekends plans--Direct Energy does these better than most

-• Plan variety matters--they have time-of-use, green, and specialty options
+• Plan variety matters--fixed-rate, time-of-use, prepaid, green, and renter-specific options

 Avoid If

-• You compare rates--Direct Energy is usually 10-20% above budget providers
+• You compare rates--Direct Energy runs 15-20% above budget providers for identical electricity

 Company Snapshot